 make -f makefile-x86

-This will compile the Example.c file, and output the 32-bit executable (example.out) inside the same folder as the x86 libTurboActivate.so (the "i386" folder).
+This will compile the Example.c file, and output the 32-bit executable (example.out) inside the same folder as the x86 libTurboActivate.so (the "bin-linux/x86" folder).

-TurboActivate has very few dependencies on Linux.
-It will work "out of the box" on x86, x64, and ARM versions of Linux:
+TurboActivate and TurboFloat have very few dependencies on Linux.
+It will work "out of the box" on x86, x64, and ARM versions of Linux.
+We support all of the oldest supported "LTS" (long term support) Linux releases and newer:

 If you're targeting older or "custom" versions of Linux, then you can use the following terminal command to get the full list of dependencies: